Glendale Transportation Center

-Glendale Transportation Center is an Amtrak and Metrolink rail station in the city of Glendale, California.
-It is served by the Amtrak Pacific Surfliner intercity rail route and the Metrolink Ventura County Line and Metrolink Antelope Valley Line commuter rail routes.
-Amtrak's Coast Starlight also uses these tracks, but does not stop here.
+The Glendale Transportation Center (officially the Larry Zarian Transportation Center) is an Amtrak and Metrolink train station in the city of Glendale, California.
+It is served by the Amtrak Pacific Surfliner inter-city rail route and the Metrolink Ventura County Line and Antelope Valley Line commuter rail routes.

+Amtrak's Coast Starlight passes through the station, but does not stop.

 History

 Originally known as the Glendale Southern Pacific Railroad Depot, it was built by the Southern Pacific Railroad in the California Churrigueresque style of Spanish Colonial Revival architecture in 1923.
 It had replaced the Atwater Tract Office dating from 1883.
+A scene from Buster Keaton's College was filmed at the station in 1927.

 The city bought the depot from Southern Pacific in 1989 and acquired adjacent properties to create an intermodal center.
 Restoration of the historic building and the construction of other elements of the intermodal center cost approximately $6 million.

-In May 1997, it was listed on the National Register of Historic Places and has recently undergone an extensive renovation.

 Until April 25, 2005, the station was also served by Amtrak's Coast Starlight route.

+In November 2011, the station was dedicated to former Glendale mayor Larry Zarian.